Here’s a Las Vegas Strip Map, Las Vegas Casino Map, Monorail Map and everything you need to know.

 What is the Oldest Casino on The Strip (Still Standing)?

 Las Vegas is constantly reinventing itself, so do people visiting the town.
-No one wants what the same thing that their parents, grandparents, and great grandparents wanted when they visited Las Vegas.
+No one wants the same thing that their parents, grandparents, and great grandparents wanted when they visited Las Vegas.

 The casino owners know this, and they keep evolving to meet new demands and tastes of those visiting today.

 The new Las Vegas is not the same as ancient Vegas.
 New people with different cultures and ways of doing things keep coming leading to constant changes and modification of the casinos.

 However, there is always a strong love for the past.
 Unfortunately, we have said goodbye several old casinos such as the grand RIVERA.